TranDangKhoi/scanwich/README.md

 # Scanwich

 Scanwich is a Next.js-powered dining solution that lets customers order food seamlessly.
-Just scan, browse, and place your order in seconds!
+Just QR scan, browse, and place your order in seconds!

 ## Overview